 Why Wells Branch: Great suburban living for Austin commuters

 The Vibe: Friendly and relaxed

 This luxury suburb is close to Austin’s most exciting areas, but just far enough off the main thoroughfare to keep traffic light.
 Nestled along with Lake Austin, many homes in this area boast beautiful city, lake, and hill country views.
 Due to stringent bylaws limiting advertising signage, business districts have maintained an understated appearance.
-Highly sought after for its stellar public schools, quiet environment, and convenient location, Westlake is a great option for families and successful professionals.
+Highly sought after for its stellar public schools, quiet environment, and convenient location, Westlake is a great option for those looking for a quiet corner in Austin.

 Many schools in Westlake have achieved national recognition and excellent ratings, including Westlake High School, Westlake Academy, and Carrol Middle School.

 The Vibe: Stately and serene